robbiejones96/robbiejones96.github.io/courses.md

 [cs145-url]: http://cs145.stanford.edu
 {:target="_blank"}

-Taught by the enigmatic [Chris Re][chris-url], this was a fun introduction to the world of databases.
+Taught by the charismatic [Chris Re][chris-url], this was a fun introduction to the world of databases.
 About half the quarter was spent on the basics of SQL and creating schemas, while the second half focused on higher-level concepts such as join algorithms and query optimization.